BMMTOrganization/front-end/BeingDone.md

 * Making buttons to get to help/faq/actions/home for checking account
 * added quick buttons to other user accounts as well

+#### 7:40
+* gonna put together the savings and investment accounts
+  * basically utilize the same stuff in checking